A-Kubista/UserExplorer/README.md

-# RepoExplorer
+# UserExplorer
 ### Task
-Load repositories from github and bitbucket apis, then display it in list, on item click open detailed view with additional description.
-User must be able to sort list alphabetically.
+Load users from github and dailymotion apis, then display it in recycle view.
+Show origin of data.
+On item click open detailed view with additional description.
+Save state to bundle.
+Use MVVM

 ### Architecture
- - Project implement Mvvm principles with dataBinding and LiveComponents
+ - Project implements Mvvm principles with dataBinding and LiveComponents
- - Api is called with Retrofit and consumed by Rx subscribers
+ - Api is called with Retrofit and consumed by Rx subscribers, and served via repository class
+ - data is cached with Room, Pull Down to refresh cache
  - Dagger 2 is userd for dependency injections.
  - RecycleView is used as list container for data
  - Picasso for async loading images